gaojr/honkai-star-rail-wallpaper/README.md

-# honkai-star-rail-wallpaper
+# wallpaper

-For Wallpaper Engine
+For Wallpaper Engine.